The people we don’t see.

 Executive Director, Arab Institute for Women at the Lebanese American University

 In a global context where women continue to be marginalised, there is an urgent need to close the gender gap.
-In Lina Abirafeh’s presentation, feminist leadership is called upon to transform the current social, political, and economic order.
+Lina Abirafeh calls upon feminist leadership to transform the current social, political, and economic order.
 The status quo is no longer good enough.
 Feminist leadership means reforming individuals and systems, and it must be upheld to fast-track widespread change and build a better world for women, now.

 Founder, Aid Re-imagined (Philippines)

 Humanitarian aid is about collaboration and encounters, often between the Global North (mostly the aid donors) and the Global South (usually the aid recipients).
 While this collaboration usually has noble intentions, it can lead to more harm than good in the absence of certain considerations.
-In Arbie Baguios’ presentation, he shares how he became interested and invested in localisation of aid.
+Arbie Baguios shares how he became interested and invested in localisation of aid.
 According to Arbie, all events including social changes, developments, discoveries, and destructions, are products of encounters.